 What advice would you give to other retailers?

 Start working on this as soon as possible.
 We are lucky in that we don't have vending and self-service tills to worry about but any upgrade is still time consuming.
 Now that the Bank of England have just issued the latest information and training materials about the introduction of the new fiver, we guess that a lot of people are going to start asking lots of questions…businesses need to start planning for the changes and the first new notes on September 13th 2016.

 One of the benefits of the new notes is reduced opportunity for counterfeit…how much is that in issue in your business?

 The fact that it is not unusual to make a small value purchase with a large note in our units means that we are very susceptible to counterfeit currency and whilst we have a number of procedures and checks in place to counter this, including the use of Cashmaster's Delta note checkers, we are really looking forward to the break that the introduction of the polymer notes will undoubtedly give us.
 Our biggest wish of course would have been that the Bank of England started with the £50 note and worked down rather than the fiver up - alas that is not to be.

-Why did you choose to work with Cashmaster?
+Why did you chose to work with Cashmaster?